Campaign: The Government is failing on its pledge to reduce animal experiments. Join our campaign calling for the Government to keep its promise.

 The BUAV has set out a roadmap for reduction with five clear proposals to the Government which would ensure a significant drop in the use of animals in experiments.
 This was launched at our Parliamentary Reception in November 2012:

-The majority of non-human primates used in UK laboratories are imported from outside the EU.
-The BUAV has uncovered details of shocking treatment at overseas centres which supply the UK.
+Many primates used in UK laboratories are imported from outside the EU.
+The BUAV has shown how these highly intelligent animals suffer incredible stress and suffering before even arriving in a laboratory and uncovered details of shocking treatment at overseas centres which supply the UK.

 What the BUAV is doing